hyunwoo137/EDAFormer/README.md

 # Embedding-Free Transformer with Inference Spatial Reduction for Efficient Semantic Segmentation (ECCV 2024)

 This repository contains the official Pytorch implementation of training & evaluation code and the pretrained models for ISR method and EDAFormer.
+The paper is in [Here](https://arxiv.org/abs/2407.17261).

 ## Installation